ging/fiware-cosmos-orion-flink-connector/README.md

 ```

 The received data is a DataStream of objects of the class **`NgsiEvent LD`**.
 This class has the following attributes:
-attributes in which the key is the attribute name and the value is an object with the

 -   **`creationTime`**: Timestamp of arrival.
 -   **`service`**: FIWARE service extracted from the HTTP headers.
 -   **`servicePath`**: FIWARE service path extracted from the HTTP headers.